 Mandating your staff to get vaccinated is a pandora’s box of both legal and financial nightmares.
 Sure, you want to protect your practice and patients, but unless you do it right you could face huge penalties.

 Multiple federal and state laws are cracking down on compliance with vaccination requirements for your medical office staff, regardless of what you are vaccinating for.
 All it takes is one employee to complain that your immunization process infringes on their privacy or employment rights, and you’ll be faced with an expensive legal mess.
 Employee Vaccinations.

 That’s where attorney, Heidi Kocher, BS, MBA, JD, CHC, can help!
-During her 60-minute online training on Wednesday, February 3rd at 1 pm ET, Heidi will help you pin down those immunization rules you are required to follow, and exactly how to implement them so you protect your practice.
+During her 60-minute online training, Heidi will help you pin down those immunization rules you are required to follow, and exactly how to implement them so you protect your practice.

 She’ll walk you through specifically how to require employee vaccines without leaving your practice exposed to privacy, discrimination, compensation, and employment legal risks.

 Here are just a few of the employee vaccination requirement questions you’ll get answered during this upcoming 60-minute online training:

 - What should you do when an employee refuses to get vaccinated?

 - Which of your staff qualify for mandatory vaccination?

 - Can your staff legally object to having a COVID-19 vaccine?

 - What are the legal ramifications of mandating employee vaccinations?